-- A. Membership.
+A. Membership.
 A Panel Selection Committee shall be established by the court.
 The Committee shall consist of one or more magistrate judge, the selected CJA Panel Representative, and the Federal Public Defender.
+The Committee shall select its own chairperson.

+B. Duties:
-The Committee shall select its own chairperson. - B. Duties: - 1.
-The Panel Section Committee shall meet as required to consider applications for membership on the court's CJA Panel.
-In considering prospective members, the Committee shall review the qualifications of applicants and take into account the size of the panel.

-- 2. The Committee also shall review on an annual basis the operation and administration of the panel over the preceding year, and recommend to the court any changes it deems necessary or appropriate regarding the appointment process and panel management.
-The Committee also shall inquire as to the continued availability and willingness of each panel member to accept appointments. - VIII.
-REPRESENTATION IN DEATH PENALTY PROCEEDINGS UNDER 28 U.S.C. §§ 2254 AND 2255.
-The Court shall appoint the Federal Public Defender with his or her consent or another attorney who qualifies for appointment pursuant to 21 U.S.C. § 848(q) to represent financially eligible persons seeking relief in death penalty proceedings under 28 U.S.C. §§ 2254 and 2255.
+- 1. The Panel Section Committee shall meet as required to consider applications for membership on the court's CJA Panel.
+In considering prospective members, the Committee shall review the qualifications of applicants and take into account the size of the panel. - 2.
+The Committee also shall review on an annual basis the operation and administration of the panel over the preceding year, and recommend to the court any changes it deems necessary or appropriate regarding the appointment process and panel management.
+The Committee also shall inquire as to the continued availability and willingness of each panel member to accept appointments.

-IV.
+VIII.
 DUTIES OF APPOINTED COUNSEL

 - A. Standards.
 The services rendered to persons represented by appointed counsel shall be commensurate with those rendered if counsel were retained by such persons. - B. Professional Conduct.
-Attorneys appointed pursuant to the CJA shall be governed by and shall comply with the rules of practice adopted by the court and with the Utah Rules of Professional Conduct, as revised and interpreted by this court. - C. No Receipt of Other Payment.
+Attorneys appointed pursuant to the CJA shall be governed by and shall comply with the rules of practice adopted by the court and with the Utah Rules of Professional Conduct, as revised and interpreted by this court.

+- C. No Receipt of Other Payment.
 Appointed counsel shall neither require nor accept any payment, promise of payment, or other valuable consideration for representation under the appointment, unless such payment is approved by court order. - D. Continuing Representation.
 Once appointed under the CJA, counsel shall continue the representation until (I) the matter, including appeals or review by certiorari, is closed; (ii) substitute counsel has filed a notice of appearance; (iii) an order has been entered allowing or requiring the person represented to proceed pro se; or (iv) until the appointment is terminated by court order.

-X. DUTIES OF LAW ENFORCEMENT AND RELATED AGENCIES
+IX.
+DUTIES OF LAW ENFORCEMENT AND RELATED AGENCIES

-A. Presentation of Accused for Appointment of Counsel.
+- A. Presentation of Accused for Appointment of Counsel.
 Federal law enforcement and prosecutorial agency officers, probation officers, and pretrial services officers in this district, and those acting on their behalf, shall promptly ask any person who is in custody, or who otherwise may be entitled to counsel under the CJA, whether he or she is financially able to secure representation.
-If the appointment of counsel appears likely, such officers shall assist the person with completion of a financial affidavit (CJA Form 23) and arrange to have the person promptly appear before a district or magistrate judge for determination of financial eligibility and appointment of counsel.

-- B. Pretrial Services Interview.
+If the appointment of counsel appears likely, such officers shall assist the person with completion of a financial affidavit (CJA Form 23) and arrange to have the person promptly appear before a district or magistrate judge for determination of financial eligibility and appointment of counsel. - B. Pretrial Services Interview.
 Prior to commencing the pretrial services interview, the probation or pretrial services officer shall (I) advise any person who is in custody, or who may be entitled to counsel under the CJA, of his or her rights as set forth in the bi-lingual Notice to Defendants (Pretrial Services Form 1), and (ii) provide such person opportunity to carefully review, complete, and sign the form. - C. Notice of Indictment or Criminal Information.
 Upon the return or unsealing of an indictment, the filing of criminal information, or the filing of a petition to modify or revoke probation, the United States Attorney or the probation officer, as appropriate, immediately shall mail or otherwise deliver a copy of the document to appointed counsel, or to the defendant if he is without counsel, at the address shown on defendant's bond papers or to the jail in which the defendant is incarcerated.

-XI.
-MISCELLANEOUS
+X. MISCELLANEOUS